-A) The fair value of the options is calculated at the date of grant using a binomial option-pricing model and allocated to each reporting period evenly over the period from grant date to vesting date.
+A. The fair value of the options are calculated at the date of grant using a binomial option-pricing model and allocated to each reporting period evenly over the period from grant date to vesting date.
 The value disclosed is the portion of the fair value of the options allocated to this reporting period.
 In valuing the options, market conditions have been taken into account.
 The following factors and assumptions were used in determining the fair value of options on grant date:

-Grant Date Expiry Date Fair value per option Exercise price Price of ordinary shares on grant date Expected volatility Risk free interest rate Dividend yield 18.12.06 18.12.09 0.10 0.25 0.20 80% 6.06% Nil
+Price of ordinary Fair shares on Risk free Grant value per Exercise grant Expected interest Dividend Date Expiry Date option price date volatility rate yield 18.12.06 18.12.09 0.10 0.25 0.20 80% 6.06% Nil